brunostuessy/breakout/README.md

 ### Test

-Code coverage by tests is measured automatically by one tool and targets 100%.
+Code coverage by tests is measured automatically by one coverage tool and targets 100%.

+### Security

+Library quality is measured automatically by one security analyzer and targets zero issues.